vaaas/staticblog/README.md

 pages from a "template".
 To change the template, simply change the script.

 Every 10 posts are passed to the list generator, which generates an overview (headlines) of these posts.
-A RSS feed is also generated out of the first page.
+A feeds are also generated out of the first page.

 ## Directory structure